wozjac/brackets-ui5/README.md

 ** Please remember to reload the editor (F5) after editing the snippets.**

 ### oData mock data generator
 The oData mock data generator is based on the [MockServer](https://openui5.hana.ondemand.com/#/api/sap.ui.core.util.MockServer/methods/sap.ui.core.util.MockServer.config) and can be used for generation of JSON files with random data based on the oData service definition.
 By default, the generator will look for a service metadata XML file in the project's root path *localService/metadata.xml* and create mock data files in the *localService/mockData* folder.
 The path can be changed with the preference *"bracketsUi5.metadataPath": "my/path/service.xml"*.
-It can also be a URL to a metadata, for example, http://services.odata.org/V3/OData/OData.svc/$metadata.
+It can also be a URL to metadata, for example, https://services.odata.org/V3/OData/OData.svc/$metadata.
 The path for mock data files is set via *"bracketsUi5.mockDataDir": "myDir"*

 For the [Northwind test service](http://services.odata.org/V3/OData/OData.svc/$metadata):